Afterglow375/image-processing/readme.md

 A program that applies various image effects to an input image.
 Meant to be run through the command line.
-Uses an outdated PPM format for images, to simply things.
+Uses an outdated PPM format for images, to simplify things.

 Usage: java ImageProcessing (infile).ppm (outfile).ppm imageProcess numberArgument